-Sinulog Festival | Cebu City Fiesta Senor
+Sinulog Festival | Cebu City Fiesta Señor

-Sinulog Festival: Grand, Excessive, Splendid
+Sinulog Festival: Grand, Excessive, Splendid.

-Every 3rd Sunday of January, all roads lead to Cebu City to pay homage to the infant Jesus, Sr. Santo Nino.
-This religious relic was brought by Spain to the island in their string of conquests about 500 years back in time.
-Venerations to the Child Jesus in the Philippines is so massive that his image is found everywhere—-at home, stores & jeepneys.
-He is replicated in various dresses like a police Sto.
-Nino, a doctor Sto.
-Nino & even a basketball player Sto.
-Nino.
+Every 3rd Sunday of January, all roads used to lead to Cebu City to pay homage to the infant Jesus, Sr. Santo Nino.
+However, Covid is rewriting the story, much like the rest of the festivals in the world.

+Spain brought this religious image to the island in their string of conquests about 500 years back in time.
+Venerations to the Child Jesus in the Philippines is so massive that his image is everywhere—-at home, stores & jeepneys.
+And it is also no surprise to see a Sto.
+Nino dressed as a police, a doctor or even a basketball player.

 But traditionally, he is clothed in imperial regalia replete with a gold crown, a globus cruciger, a scepter & a red cape adorned with crystals.